gli00001/DuplicatedBugFinder/README.md

 - Many thanks to [Matt Fang](https://github.com/mattqfang) and [Keith Rogers](https://github.com/keith-rogers) for coding and testing the JIRA REST API part to retrieve Jira bugs!    :+1:  :shipit:
 - Many thanks to [Margaret Yang](https://github.com/margaretycf) and [myself](https://github.com/gli00001) for coding and testing the similarity search part!   :+1:  :shipit:

+Hopefully this tool can help developers/QAs/PMs a  bit.

 Wanna try out?